onflow/cadence-lang.org/docs/tutorial/03-resources.md

 }
 ```

-You'll also see `FlowToken` objects, and the `HelloWorldResourceContract`.
+You'll also see `FlowToken` objects, and the `HelloResource` Contract.

 :::info[Action]